oh-lang/oh/wishlist.md

-There are some reserved variable names, like `M`, which can only be used as a reference to the current class instance, and `O` which can only be used as a reference to an *O*ther instance of the same type.
+There are some reserved variable names, like `M`, which can only be used as a reference to the current class instance, and `O` which can only be used as a reference to an *O*ther instance of the same type;
+`O` must be explicitly added as an argument, though, in contrast to `M` which can be implicit.
 (The corresponding types `m`, and `o` are reserved for the same reasons.)

 Most ASCII symbols are not allowed inside identifiers, e.g., `*`, `/`, `&`, etc., but